beyond-sharepoint/sp-angular-webpack/README.md

 If you're deploying to SharePoint Online, the starter comes with a npm run script that automates deployment and automatically uses the proxyUrl you specified in the configuration above.
 You'll be prompted for your SharePoint Online credentials.

+> Note: deploy-proxy-spo requires that node-gyp be installed, please follow the installation directions at https://github.com/nodejs/node-gyp
+> and then execute `npm install` once again.

 ``` bash
 $ npm run deploy-proxy-spo
 ```